- There is no cost to participate in SUBgroups.

-A SUBgroup is a small group of first-year students (3 to 5 members), all from different PhD programs.
+A SUBgroup is a small group of first-year students (3 to 5 members), all from different math graduate programs.
 The group meets every two weeks by video chat for about an hour through the fall.
 Topics of conversation will include members’ recent successes and difficulties in grad school as well as tidbits of math they’ve recently encountered.
 Some norms and some suggestions for how the meetings can run well are shared with participants; see the Handbook.
-For instance, everyone has a chance to talk about whatever recent experiences they choose.
+For instance, it’s a norm that everyone will have a turn to talk about whatever recent experiences they choose.
 The meetings will be run by the participants themselves.

 We want all participants to find their SUBgroup to be a supportive peer group.
 To help make sure that happens, we ask for input from participants about the make-up of their groups.
 In particular, we help to connect folks who belong to groups that are underrepresented in mathematics.

 There are three main goals for these groups and chats.